How to Tell You Need New Running Shoes

 You Can Visibly Twist Your Shoes:

 Your running shoes shouldn’t be flexible.
-If you if you can bend and twist them, then they have probably lost their cushioning.
+If you can bend and twist them, they have probably lost their cushioning.
 Even brand new racing flats are hard to twist and bend.

 You Flip Your Shoes Over and Visibly See Tread Worn Out:

 Most people think the main way to tell if you need new running shoes, but by the time they are worn out like this, you are overdue.

 If you flip your shoe over and see a hole in it or worn through the tread, it’s probably worn out.
 This is what most people envision as a “worn-out shoe,” but just because you can’t visibly see wear marks doesn’t mean your shoes aren’t worn out.

 You’ve Used Your Running Shoes for Other Things:

 You can wear your running shoes for outside activities, but they will wear out faster.
 I wrote about that here.
 By doing that, you might not be able to tell you need new running shoes.

 Finally, your local running store will be able to tell you need new running shoes.
 They are usually open and honest about it and not doing to tell you a shoe with 10 miles need to be replaced.